ANNIEsoft/ToolAnalysis/UserTools/PMTDataDecoder/README.md

 verbosity (int)
     Integer that controls the level of log output shown when running.

+Mode (string)
+    Controls whether tool runs assuming a single file is input or if the tool will be run continously and searching for files in the data stream.

 InputFile (string)
     String defining the path to a raw data file to process.
+Only used if Mode is set to FileList.

 LockStep (bool)
     Indicates whether events are processed assuming the detector was being run